Pauline Yearbury: Further Work

+End of Life

+In 1977, one year after The Children of Rangi and Papa was published Pauline Yearbury passed away at age 50.

 Legacy

 In 2014, her painting Papatuanuku and Ranginui was featured on a New Zealand Post postage stamp.

 Personal life

-Yearbury married Jim Yearbury, a fellow student at Elam School of Fine Arts.
+Yearbury married Jim Yearbury in the late 1940s, a fellow student at Elam School of Fine Arts.
 She was of the Ngāpuhi iwi.

+In The Children of Rangi and Papa: The Maori Creation Story Yearbury thanks her mother in the dedication; 'For my mother, Waiatua Hikuwai Ihaia Bloomfield, "from whence I am", as well as her husband Jim by stating "with whom, I am...".